jaaborot/datasciencecoursera/CodeBook.md

         * total_acc_z_train.txt

 Further details about the generation of the input data set is available at the Human Activity Recognition Using Smartphones Data Set project website.

+## Date of Data Cleaning

+The cleaning of the input data set was implemented on February 13, 2018.

 ## Intermediate Data Set